Top 40+ SAP CPI Interview Questions and Answers

 • Correlation IDs are used to link request and answer messages, guaranteeing a consistent message exchange and end-to-end visibility.

-53. Could you explain the function of SAP CPI in the integration with SAP Hybris?
+53. Explain the function of SAP CPI in the integration with SAP Hybris?

 Ans: